wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 # What We Eat

 How do we decrease the footprint of what we eat?
 The spoiler from Project Drawdown was that we eat plant-rich diets.
-But what does that mean and how do we go about doing it in a way that doesn’t feel like a huge sacrifice?
+But what does that mean and how do we go about doing it without feeling like we've made a sacrifice?

 Let's see, starting with...